Business and Public Health: Working Together for More Prosperous Communities

 The pandemic has crystallized the inextricable link between America’s public health and economic well-being – and made us painfully aware that our public health infrastructure is at a dangerous tipping point.
 Decades of underinvestment and inadequate support for public health across sectors has left our nation struggling to address COVID-19.
 Without healthy and safe places to live, work, and play, there simply can be no pathway to economic or social prosperity.

-The private sector has a unique opportunity as we continue to battle the pandemic and prepare for future crises to protect and champion policies, practices, and institutions that advance health and safety.
+The private sector has a unique opportunity to help the nation recover from the pandemic and prepare for future crises by championing policies, practices, and institutions that advance health and safety.
 Doing so now can help to mitigate risks and secure a better and more stable future for companies and their stakeholders.

 The Value Proposition